Psychiatrist and Medication

-At New Directions Counseling Services, we believe that, while there is not a “magic pill” that can eliminate emotional struggles, there are times that psychiatric medication can play an important role in helping to alleviate emotional pain and related symptoms.
-In fact, psychiatric medication can be essential in providing a jump start on the path towards recovering your psychological well being.
-We believe in an integrative approach to providing psychiatric services, involving coordination of care between your psychiatric provider and your psychotherapist or counselor.
+At New Directions Counseling Services, we believe that, while there is not a “magic pill” that can eliminate emotional struggles, there are times when mental health medication from our psychiatrists can play an important role in helping to alleviate emotional pain and related symptoms.
+In fact, a psychiatrist and medication can be essential in providing a jump start on the path towards recovering your psychological well being.
+We believe in an integrative approach to providing psychiatric services, involving coordination of care between your psychiatrist and your therapist/counselor.

 - Severe Anxiety

 - Mania (abnormally elevated mood and energy level)